 About Rebecca

-Rebecca Sorensen has been immersed in music since the age of five, beginning with piano studies.
-Her teenage years were shaped by years of flute and piano practice, musical theater and acting until a chance event at age fifteen shifted her musical path.
-A friend—an aspiring classical pianist—convinced her, despite initial hesitation, to attend a performance of Lucia di Lammermoor at the Lyric Opera of Chicago.
-That unexpected Christmas gift proved to be life-changing; by intermission, she knew she wanted to pursue opera.
+From the age of five, Rebecca Sorensen has been immersed in the world of music, beginning with piano studies.
+Her adolescence was marked by years of flute practice until a fortuitous event at age 15 changed her musical trajectory.
+A friend, an aspiring classical pianist, convinced her—despite initial hesitation—to attend a performance of Lucia di Lammermoor at the Lyric Opera of Chicago.
+This unexpected Christmas gift proved to be a revelation; by intermission, she knew opera was her calling.

-With extensive training in the United States, where she had the opportunity to study with renowned singers such as Jane Bunnell and Susanne Mentzer, Sorensen has built a rich and multifaceted career.
-Equally at home in Baroque and contemporary repertoire, her talents span folk music, opera, recital, and chamber music.
-With a strong background in theater, Sorensen delights in bringing characters to life on stage, infusing each role with depth and passion.
-Before settling in France, she lived and worked in Germany for six years, further enriching her international experience.
+With extensive training in the United States under renowned singers such as Jane Bunnell and Susanne Mentzer, Sorensen has developed a rich and diverse career.
+She is equally at home in Baroque and contemporary repertoire, and her talent spans folk music, opera, recital, and chamber music.
+With extensive theatrical experience, she delights in bringing characters to life on stage, imbuing each role with depth and passion.
+Before settling in France, Sorensen lived and worked in Germany for six years, further enriching her international experience.

 Her passion for music is grounded in a profound belief that music and sound are vital, transformative elements of the human experience.
 This conviction deepens as she explores both ancient traditions and contemporary scientific research on the healing power of sound.
 Through leading workshops, she empowers people of all voices to discover and experience the liberating and restorative potential of their own vocal expression.